2019 Big 12 Conference softball tournament

-The 2019 Big 12 Conference softball tournament will be held at ASA Hall of Fame Stadium in Oklahoma City, Oklahoma from May 10 through May 11, 2019.
-The tournament winner will earn the Big 12 Conference's automatic bid to the 2019 NCAA Division I softball tournament.
-All games of the tournament aired on Fox College Sports, the championship game will air on FS2.
+The 2019 Big 12 Conference softball tournament was held in ASA Hall of Fame Stadium located in Oklahoma City, Oklahoma from May 10 through May 11, 2019.
+All games of the tournament were aired on Fox College Sports, and the championship game was aired on FS2.
 Due to Weather conditions, the last 4 games of the Big 12 Tournament were canceled.
 Therefore the Automatic bid was given to the regular season champion which would be Oklahoma.